zold-io/blog.zold.io/_posts/2019/03/2019-03-11-how-to-integrate.md

 you just received:

 {% highlight text %}
-GET /job?id=J
+GET /job.json?id=J
 {% endhighlight %}

+The JSON document you will receive will look like this:

+{% highlight json %}
+{
+  "id": "sjks-8sjs-sjUJs-sjkIIL",
+  "status": "OK",
+  "output_length": 15362
+}
+{% endhighlight %}

-If the status of the response is 200 and the body is `OK`, the payment has been sent.
-If the status is 200 and the body is `Running`, it's still in processing.
+If the `status` element of the JSON is `OK`, the payment has been sent.
+If the `status` is `Running`, it's still in processing.
 In all other cases, the payment request was not successful.
 More details of the problem you can get at this URL: